MEladawi/EOS/README.md

 It supports arabic commands, and it has built-in calculator and word editor!

 It was a lot of hard work, and of course fun, going through every detail and read the chips' manuals (including Intel's IA32 microprocessor).
-I still rememebr how happy I was when I changed I had the mode changed to32-bit for the first time, and when I had the keyboard working :)
+I still rememebr how happy I was when I changed the mode to 32-bit for the first time, and when I had the keyboard working :)

 I will add a tutorial on how to build and run it when I get a chance (haven't done that since 2011)!